xinin/MockIoTopia/README.md

 To establish a connection to the MQTT broker, only the option using SSL and with certificates is available.

-Below is an example of a configuration
+Below is an example of a configuration:

 `````
 MQTT: